More produce is grown nationally each year than is needed to serve the population.

-- Produce can give off ethylene gas during ripening, which can contribute to overly quick ripening of other produce when stored together.
-Produce that make this gas include (for room temperature storage) avocados, under-ripe bananas, mango, nectarines, papaya, peaches and tomatoes; (for refrigerator storage) apples, apricots, cantaloupe, figs, kiwis, honeydew melon and plums.
+- Some fruits produce a large amount of ethylene gas during ripening, which can ripen other produce when stored together.
+Produce that release this gas include avocados, unripe bananas, nectarines, peaches, tomatoes, apples, apricots, cantaloupe, figs, kiwis and plums.
 In the refrigerator, store these fruits in a no-vegetables-allowed crisper drawer and away from fruit that doesn't need to be quickly ripened.
-Some vegetables also impart distinctive odors that fruits can absorb, affecting overall quality.
+Some vegetables also can leave distinctive odors that fruits absorb, affecting overall quality.

-- When a fruit or vegetable becomes properly ripened at room temperature, it can be refrigerated.
-Cold temperatures can contribute to flavor and moisture loss in some cases, though.
+- After a fruit or vegetable ripens, it can be refrigerated.
+However, cold temperatures can cause flavor and moisture changes in some produce.

-- Consider using bags specifically designed to provide ideal storage conditions for fresh produce while absorbing ethylene gas.
-However, don't zip-seal fresh produce in regular, air-tight plastic storage bags or containers — this starts the decaying process and promotes bacterial and mold growth.
+- Consider using bags or storage containers designed for produce to help prevent spoilage of other foods.
+However, don't store fresh produce in regular, air-tight plastic storage bags or containers as this can start the decaying process and promotes bacterial and mold growth.

-- Download the free Is My Food Safe? mobile app for a complete shelf-life guide.
+- Download the Home Food Safety program’s, Is My Food Safe?, free mobile app for a complete guide to shelf-life for your food.